RediSearch/RediSearch/docs/Commands.md

 ### Description

-Returns the full contents of a document.
+!!! warning "This command is deprecated".
+Use HGETALL instead.

-Currently it is equivalent to HGETALL, but this is future-proof and will allow us to change the internal representation of documents inside Redis in the future.
-In addition, it allows simpler implementation of fetching documents in clustered mode.
+Returns the contents of a document as insereted but removes attribute fields(score/language/Payload) if present.

 If the document does not exist or is not a HASH object, we return a NULL reply